 This subject will introduce students to the technologies and field procedures used in surveying and mapping.
 Students will understand the fundamental principles of plane surveying and acquire skills to undertake all the measurements and computations necessary for mapping small areas.
 There will be several outdoor practical assignments that combine to produce a detail and contour plan of an area of interest.
 This unit provides the foundation surveying skills needed for the Spatial Systems major.
 Students who develop proficiency in the practice of this subject will be able to apply this knowledge in the workplace under the supervision of a licensed surveyor.

 The theory and practice of surveying on a plane, including the associated computations.
-Levelling, traversing, detail and contour observations with automated instruments, plan preparation and incorporation of field surveys into geographic information systems.
-An introduction to advanced measurement techniques including 3d laser scanning and GPS.
+Levelling, traversing, measurement theory and errors, GPS, hydrography, GIS, laser scanning, detail and contour observations with automated instruments, plan preparation and incorporation of field surveys into drafting applications.

 On completion of this subject the student is expected to:

-- Process survey measurements to produce plans showing features and contours of appropriate accuracy and visual representation
+- ILO 2.
+Process survey measurements to produce plans showing features and contours of appropriate accuracy and visual representation

-- Incorporate these data into geographical information systems
+- ILO 3.
+Incorporate these data into geographical information systems

-- Recognise the requirements for designing plans of survey according to the needs of a variety of clients
+- ILO 4.
+Recognise the requirements for designing plans of survey according to the needs of a variety of clients

-- Take leadership roles within the survey teams
+- ILO 5.
+Take leadership roles within the survey teams

-- Understand the processes involved in representing the contiguous real world in a metric abstracted form.
+- ILO 6.
+Apply the processes involved in representing the contiguous real world in a metric abstracted form.

 On completion of this subject; students should have the: